-Below are the courses available from the MGTSC subject code.
-Select a course to view the available classes, additional class notes, and class times
+Below are the courses available from the MGTSC code.
+Select a course to view the available classes, additional class notes, and class times.

 This course deals with model building, multiple regression analysis, and related methods useful in a business environment.
 Microcomputer software will be utilized throughout the course, with necessary computing skills being taught as the course proceeds.
 However, students are expected to already possess some basic familiarity with microcomputer applications.
 Prerequisite: STAT 151 or SCI 151.
 Credit will be granted for only one of MGTSC 312 and STAT 252.

 This course is concerned with methods used to predict the uncertain nature of business trends in an effort to help managers make better decisions and plans.
 Such efforts often involve the study of historical data and manipulation of these data to search for patterns that can be effectively extrapolated to produce forecasts.
 This is a business statistics course that covers all aspects of business forecasting where the emphasis is on intuitive concepts and applications.
 Topics covered include the family of exponential smoothing methods, decomposition methods, dynamic regression methods, Box-Jenkins methods and judgmental forecasting methods (e.g. the Delphi method).
 Because forecasting is best taught through practice, the course contains numerous real, relevant, business oriented case studies and examples that students can use to practice the application of concepts.
 Prerequisites: MGTSC 312, MGTSC 352 or OM 352.

 The objective of the course is to study and understand process and product variation, interactions among product and process variables, and ultimately to take action to reduce variation.
 The topics covered include statistical process control, design of experiment, factorial design, Taguchi's methods and cases, and applications of quality control in management.
 Prerequisites: MGTSC 312, ECON 101 or equivalents.